David Tutt

-David Tutt is a British politician who is currently the leader of Eastbourne Borough Council and the leader of the Liberal Democrat group on East Sussex County Council.
+David Tutt is a British Liberal Democrat politician who was the leader of Eastbourne Borough Council between 2007 and 2023, and the leader of the Liberal Democrat group on East Sussex County Council.

 Political offices

 East Sussex County Council

 Tutt is an elected representative of the people of St. Anthony's Division, at East Sussex County Council.
 Before the creation of that ward, he was first elected to represent the Priory ward in the same area, in 1981.

 He is currently in his tenth term as a County Councillor for that locale in Eastbourne, having served in office for 38 years.
 This is an exceptionally long time, judged against average terms of office for East Sussex County Council and similar tiers of elected government.

 Eastbourne Borough Council

 Tutt was first elected to Eastbourne Borough Council, for St. Anthony's Ward, on 1 May 1980.
-He was appointed leader of the council in May 2007, following elections at which the Liberal Democrats regained control of the council from the Conservatives.
-As at 2022 he remains leader of the council. and the Chair of its executive Cabinet.
+He served as leader of the council twice, firstly for three years in the 1990s and secondly between May 2007 and May 2023.

 In 2019, he was re-elected as a councillor with a total of 1,604 votes, from a total electorate in St Anthony's Ward of 8,509 registered voters.
+He did not stand for re-election to Eastbourne Borough Council in May 2023.